vijaydhangar917/US-Healthcare-Analysis-Dashboard/README.md

 This project analyzes healthcare data to understand the impact of demographics and admission types on medical conditions, costs, and hospital resource utilization.

 # Objectives :
-- Analyze medical conditions across different demographic groups
+- Identify the most prevalent medical conditions within different demographic groups.
-- Identify trends in healthcare costs and suggest cost optimization strategies
+- Identify trends in the data and recommend ways for patients to reduce their cost.
-- Improve hospital resource management using data insights
+- Identify ways in which hospital can better manage resources.

 # Tools used and activities :
 - Excel (Pivot Tables, Charts, Dashboard)